Topological asymptotic dimension: Elementary amenable groups

 The first main result of this section reads as follows.

 \begin{theorem} Let $G$ be topologically elementary amenable (TEA), then asdim$(G)\leq h(G)$.
 In particular groups in {\rm [}TEA{\rm ]} with finite Hirsch length have finite asymptotic dimension. \end{theorem} \begin{proof} Assume first that $G$ is compactly generated.
 By Proposition \ref{va} we have the the desired inequality (even equality) when $G$ is in class $\mathfrak X_1$.
 By lemma \ref{hf}, the Hirsch length satisfies $h(G) = h(N) + h(G/N)$, for any compact or cocompact normal subgroup $N$, whereas the asymptotic dimension satisfies asdim$(G)\leq$ asdim$(N) +$ asdim $(G/N)$, by Lemma \ref{exact}.
 The result now follows by a transfinite induction on the ordinal $\alpha$ where $G$ belongs to $\mathfrak X_\alpha$.

-Next in the general case, we could calculate both the asymptotic dimension and Hirsch length by taking supremum of the same invariant over all compactly generated closed subgroups.
+In general, we could calculate both the asymptotic dimension and Hirsch length by taking supremum of the same invariant over all compactly generated closed subgroups.
 Since being (TEA) passes to closed subgroups, the result follows from the previous case. \end{proof}

 The second statement in the above theorem has a more structural version (Corollary \ref{sbc}), which extends \cite[Corollary 1]{hl}.
 First we need the following adaptation of \cite[Main Theorem]{hl}.
 We use the notation $\Lambda(G)$ to denote the maximal locally elliptic closed normal subgroup of $G$, which exist by Zorn lemma (but might be trivial), is unique \cite[4.D.7(7)]{ch}, and is called the {\it locally elliptic radical} of $G$.
 Recall that an action of $G$ on a topological space is called {\it effective} (or faithful) if for every element $g \neq e$ in $G$, there exists $x \in X$ with $g\cdot x \neq x$.